 The new Interstate Teacher Mobility Compact is an example of a policy solution responsive to local context that is getting cross-partisan support.
 According to EducationWeek, under this compact "a teacher who has a bachelor's degree, completed a state-approved program for teacher licensure, and has a full teaching license can receive an equivalent license from participating states."
 This effort grew out of a need to help military families who must frequently relocate.
 Military spouses who were certified teachers in one state were finding it nearly impossible to navigate the recertification requirements to secure employment when their spouse was reassigned to another state.
-Military communities are tight-knit and draw broad political support.
-When it became clear that military spouses were facing local employment issues due to unnecessary and burdensome requirements that were shutting out highly qualified and experienced teachers, the compact came together fairly easily.
+Military spouses were facing local employment issues due to unnecessary and burdensome requirements that were shutting out highly qualified and experienced teachers, the compact came together fairly easily.